 \section{Introduction}

 The use of topological invariants in condensed matter physics has by now been well established.
 The most prominent among these are Chern classes and especially the first Chern class.
 These characteristic classes are defined for bundles and take values in cohomology.
 To associate them to a given physical system, one has to find the appropriate geometric setting that contains the bundle of which one takes the Chern class.
-Following Berry \cite{Berry1984} , in a non-degenerate situation this can be done by looking at a line bundle defined by a non--degenerate state and then integrating the Berry curvature obtained from the Berry connection which corresponds to adiabatic transport.
-As Chern classes are topological invariants, they do not actually depend on a the choice of connection and one can use any other convenient one, see e.g.\ Simon \cite{Simon1983} for examples.

-In condensed matter, this bundle is usually obtained via Bloch theory where the base of the bundle is that Brillouin zone and the bundle is the bundle of occupied bands, for details on the geometry see e.g.\ \cite{KKWK16}.
+Following Berry \cite{Berry1984}, in a non-degenerate situation, this can be done by looking at a line bundle defined by a non--degenerate state and then integrating the Berry curvature obtained from the Berry connection which corresponds to adiabatic transport.
+As Chern classes are topological invariants, they do not actually depend on the choice of the connection, and one can use any other convenient one, see, e.g. Simon \cite{Simon1983} for examples.
+In condensed matter, this bundle is usually obtained via Bloch theory where the base of the bundle is the Brillouin zone and the bundle is the bundle of occupied bands, for details on the geometry see, e.g. \cite{KKWK16}.
 Another method is to utilize projectors and K-theory \cite{Connes1994,Bellissard}.
-This has the advantage of carrying over to the non-commutative case, which physically appears when considering non--trivial magnetic fields.
+This has the advantage of carrying over to the noncommutative case, which physically appears when considering non--trivial magnetic fields.

-Mathematically there are three standard ways to construct bundles with higher Chern numbers: forming direct sums, taking tensor products, and pulling back along higher degree maps, see \S\ref{par:background} for details.
-Studies in Physics literature have indicated that adding more long-range interactions can result in a higher Chern number \cite{Sticlet2013,Woo2024,circuits2023,Bena2011,Mondal2022,Fruchart2013}.
-In Ref. \cite{Sticlet2013}, a systematic numerical and analytical study of extending Haldane's model in graphene showed that the Chern number generally increases with adding more distant neighbors.